thomashirtz/zhongwen-anki/README.md

    6.  **Word Spacing in Chinese Text**: For `Sentence Example` and `DictionarySimplified`.
    7.  **Formatting**: Return only the table, exactly the way I formatted the output, with a tab separating the entries.

+   Try to process as many words as possible in order; if the full list cannot be completed in one reply, I will send "continue" so you can resume the generation from where you left off.
+   Reply in a TSV codeblock, do not generate code per se, do not write python or use pandas.

    ### Word List

    <<WORD LIST HERE>>